tldr-pages/tldr/pages/common/mh_style.md

 `mh_style {{path/to/<placeholder>}}`

-- Process and fix everything in the current directory
+- Process and fix everything in the current directory:

 `mh_style --fix`